hapijs/hapi/README.md

 - _'type(mimeType)'_ - a pre-determined Content-Type header value.
 Should only be used to override the built-in defaults.
 - _'ttl(msec)'_ - a milliseconds value which overrides the default route cache expiration rule for this individual response.
 - _'state(name, value, options)'_ - sets an HTTP state (cookie) as described in [Raw Cookies](#raw-cookies)
+- _'unstate(name)'_ - instructs the client to remove the HTTP state.

 The following methods are only available when using 'redirect()':
 - _'message(text, type)'_ - a payload message and optional content type (defaults to 'text/html').